San-nakji: Language difference

-Choking hazard
+Safety

 Consuming sannakji can be dangerous especially for diners who are intoxicated.
 Octopuses' limbs contain neurons, where the extremities continue to move and the suction cups along its tentacles maintain their gripping power that might attach to one's throat, even after getting detached from the body and doused with sesame oil, which presents a potentially fatal choking hazard.

+A 2018 forensic study of two choking deaths identified alcohol intoxication (blood alcohol concentration 0.140%) and pre-existing cardiovascular disease (cerebral infarction and angina pectoris) as contributing risk factors, with the octopus's suction cups found lodged in the epiglottis and laryngeal inlet.
+In October 2023, an 82-year-old man in Gwangju choked to death after a piece of san-nakji became lodged in his throat, suffering cardiac arrest before first responders could revive him.

+A 2010 study of Octopuses from Korea's west coast found that heavy metals including cadmium, copper, and zinc accumulate primarily in the internal organs, with copper reaching mean concentrations of 354.8 mg/kg (dry weight) due to hemocyanin in octopus blood; however, the study concluded that consumption should have no adverse effects on humans based on FAO/WHO provisional tolerable weekly intake standards.

 Prevalence

 Sannakji is served in Korean restaurants that serve sliced raw fish, but it also can be found at bars as a snack to accompany alcoholic beverages, such as soju.